-And it's no wonder food lovers flock to the 7th Arrondissement's cafes, enduring bistros, and restaurants found on Rue Cler, Rue Saint-Dominique, and around Le Bon Marché department store.
+And it's no wonder food lovers flock to the 7th Arrondissement where cafes, enduring bistros, and restaurants are found on Rue Cler, Rue Saint-Dominique, and around Le Bon Marché department store.
 Let's take a virtual walk around the 7th to see what culinary surprises are in store.

 When 3-star chef Alain Passard of L'Arpege was asked where he likes to eat when he's not working, his answer made culinary headlines in France.
 Au Pied de Fouet is a humble bistro serving up classics like lentil salad, rillette d'oie (country-style goose paté), and grilled steaks at bargain prices.

 Others must have read those headlines because today you can expect the tiny hole-in-wall to be mobbed.
 The decor here is vrai Parisien with a zinc bar, red-and-white checked tablecloths, and knickknacks collected over the ages strewn from ceiling to floor, all adding to the charm.
 Don't miss the simple, signature desserts like crême de marron (chestnut cream), fondant au chocolat, and our favorite, pruneaux au vin (prunes soaked in wine).